-Every NPC has two roles: What he does in the game world when there is no game play involved, and how the NPC interacts with the players.
+Every NPC has two roles: What he does in the game world when there is no game play involved, and how he interacts with the players.

-Sometimes the two roles are identical.
+Sometimes the roles are identical.
 The villainous Sheriff of a territory certainly comes into conflict with the PCs as a result of what he's theoretically doing when the PCs are not around, for example.

 Sometimes the roles are not identical, but the character is so inconsequential that they might as well be.
-The woman selling fruit in a market stall certainly has a life beyond selling rations to the PCs, but who cares?
+The woman selling fruit in a market has a life beyond selling rations to the PCs, but who cares?
 Only a foolish or insane Referee will flesh out the lives of these incidental characters.

-Some may say that since outside of their place in the game, meaning outside of their interaction with the PCs, the character is just a figment of the imagination and so none of them need any more detail than that.
+Some may say that since outside of their place in the game (their interaction with the PCs), the character is just a figment of the imagination and so none of them need any more detail than that.
 And that is true, for many games.

-But some games are just as much about character and setting as they are adventure and exploration.
+But some games are as much about character and setting as adventure and exploration.
 Sometimes a player will take an unexplained interest in an NPC.
-Sometimes a Referee, killing time or just for fun, lures a player into caring more about an incidental character that is really unimportant to the matter at hand.
+Sometimes a Referee lures a player into caring about an NPC that is unimportant to the matter at hand.
 At these points such lines of inquiry can be discouraged in favor of moving on to the "real adventure."
-But the Referee can also create real depth to his campaign by encouraging such things.
+But the Referee can also create depth to his campaign by encouraging such things.

 An NPC that is a true character would have a full life, if all this was real.
 Friends, family, hopes, disappointments, habits, hobbies, a personal history.
-Players interested in exploring the world as if it were real, interested in getting to know the "supporting cast" as if they were real, will be interested in all of this.
+Players interested in exploring the world as if it were real, interested in getting to know the "supporting cast" as if they were real, will be interested in such things.

 There is no need to spend great amounts of time on this.
-Simply make it all up as you go along, and jot down notes to keep it all straight.
+Make it all up as you go along, and jot down notes to keep it all straight.
 Come up with a record-keeping system to keep track of which NPCs you've already named, where they are, and what information you've revealed (or prepared) for them.
 Players will appreciate seeing familiar faces when they travel through territory they've been to previously.
 And they may not notice or appreciate it if all of these familiar NPCs have consistent personalities, but they will surely notice if they do not.
 Sometimes the detail of certain characters is the adventure!

 The trick is to know your players.
 Some players will be bored to death by this sort of thing.
-To others, this will be the one thing about role-playing that allows them to enjoy it at all.
+To others, this will be the one thing about RPGs that allows them to enjoy it at all.
 Most will be somewhere in between, with their attitudes changing session to session depending on their mood and what other things are happening.